Musashi Imperial Graveyard: Resting place of Emperors

 The Musashi Imperial Graveyard is for photographers captivated by Japan’s Imperial legacy.
-It offers a rare, serene glimpse into the nation’s history.
-This cemetery in Hachioji’s hills is the resting place of the Emperors Showa and Taisho and their wives.
-It stands quietly in a dense forest far removed from city life.
+It offers a glimpse into history.
+This cemetery in Hachioji’s hills is the resting place of Emperors Showa, Taisho, and their wives.
+It stands quietly in a dense forest removed from city life.
 Amid towering torii gates and the solemn beauty of massive stone mounds, the air is reverent and timeless.
-This location invites those seeking solitude, beauty, and a touch of elegance.
+This location invites those seeking a royal connection.

 It is a simple place.
 The entrance is large and spacious.
 A small garden and pond are on the right, and an administration building is on the left.

 Behind the administration building is a small house used by official visitors.
 From there, a gravel road leads up to the tombs through a deep forest.
 The trees block most of the sights and sounds of the surrounding area.
-Inside, you have privacy and solitude.
+Inside is privacy and solitude.

 Locals don’t take morning walks through it.
 There are no shops or drink vending machines.
 It’s not for dog walks.
 An air of quiet imperiousness pervades the grounds.
-This cemetery is unique in Tokyo.
+This cemetery is unique.

 Past the fence are huge stone mound-like tombs.
 They are made of countless little stones.
 Each is about the size of a large man’s fist, and they interlock together.
 It’s a pity they are off-limits.